Skip to additional navigation Skip to content

 Simpler Recycling kerbside glass collections

-Rushcliffe households are set to benefit from new Simpler Recycling rules that will see kerbside glass collections introduced from outside your home from later this year.
+Rushcliffe households are now benefitting from new Simpler Recycling rules that have seen kerbside glass collections introduced from outside your home from December 2025.

 The Simpler Recycling changes are part of central government plans announced in 2023 which intends to ensure all homes in England recycle the same materials at the kerbside outside your home.